 Another patient made discoveries about her own perfectionisms by working in nature.
 Rita notes, “She learned some plants die no matter what you do, and that’s not failure, that’s just the natural life cycle of a plant,” says Rita.
 “You can do the best you can and things don’t always turn out.
 She knew the gardens were still beautiful even though they may have had a few weeds or dead flowers.”

 Rita credits her passion and knowledge of gardening to the teachings of her mother, grandmothers and grandfather.
-Regardless of the amount of time and work she put into the gardens at Rogers Memorial Hospital, she insists,
+Regardless of the amount of time and work she put into the gardens at Rogers Behavioral Health Hospital, she insists,

 “The real story is the garden, I just happened to be in it and it was my privilege.”